Mario d'Angelo

 Mario d’Angelo is a French academic, management consultant and author, born in 1954 with Italian and German ancestry.

-His work in the field of culture and the creative industries is in the line with the system analysis and interdisciplinarity approach (public policies, cultural management, organisational sociology, economics and history).
+His work in the field of culture and the creative industries is in line with the system analysis and interdisciplinarity approach (public policies, cultural management, organisational sociology, economics and history).
 His empirical researches are focused on the European context.

 His public writings have appeared in Les Échos, Le Monde Diplomatique, La Tribune, and other French newspapers.

 Publications

-D'Angelo has extensively published in French among which several books have been translated into English:
+D'Angelo has extensively published in French, among which several books have been translated into English: